Finance (FIN)

 FIN 596 Financial Modeling

-Prerequisite: FIN 531, Advanced Standing, and 15 units in the core classes of the MS Finance program
+Prerequisite: FIN 531, Advanced Standing, and 15 units in the core classes of the MS Finance program-------

 This course will focus on conceptualizing, developing, and applying financial models to a diverse set of real-world companies, financial markets, and events.
 The course will stress a hands-on, interactive approach to learning the cyclical nature of financial modeling.
 To accomplish this, the student will be introduced to numerous professional and academic databases, models, and software.
 The overall goal is to become proficient in using these tools so that the student can successfully apply proper modeling techniques to various real-world financial problems.
 Letter grade only.
 Not challengeable.